decorado/demo/projects/decora/browser-lib-ui/src/lib/components/autocomplete/README.md

 ### Input

+#### `extractRowsFn`: (res) => res
+Function used to extract the list from the API response.
+The default is to return the entire response but with this function you can extract the list from the response before populate the autocomplete.

 #### `customFetchFunction: CustomFetchFunction`
 Function that returns an `Observable<any[]>` to be used as options.
 This functions enables the usage of custom methods that are not covered by DecoraApi;